Key to Bible Prophecy

 12 And they went before the king, and spoke concerning the king's decree: "Have you not signed a decree that every man who petitions any god or man within thirty days, except you, O king, shall be cast into the den of lions?"
 The king answered and said, "The thing is true, according to the law of the Medes and Persians, which does not alter."

 Decree: The decree of Darius pitted the law of man verses the law of God.
-Daniel was God’s champion, and an example for those to follow.
-In an end time application, Daniel is role model for Israel who will be faced with the option of obeying the law of Antichrist or God.
+Daniel was God’s champion, and our example.
+In an end-time application, Daniel models for Israel how to respond to the laws of the world’s final kingdom, the Beast of Daniel 7, will oppose Israel in the last days.

-Israel will choose God, and like Daniel go through a tribulation period, unlike any before.
+Using Daniel as a model, Israel will choose God, and like Daniel go through a tribulation period, unlike any before.
+They will be delivered out of the pit as the world stands in awe.

 Daniel cast into the lions’ den

-Cast him: Like Daniel, in the end times Israel will be cast in den of lions, the lions prefigure the nations who will surround Israel, but will be powerless against the faithful Jews who will be supernaturally preserved from the fury of Satan.
+Cast him: Like Daniel, in the end times Israel will be cast in den of lions, the lions prefigure the nations who will surround Israel.
+The nations will rage against Israel, and believers in the last-days before the return of Christ.

 The king’s lament

-King went: When we choose to sever the Lord and seek to live a righteous life, Even those who would hate us are made peaceable.
+King went: When we choose to serve the Lord and seek to live a righteous life, Even those who would hate us are made peaceable.

 Daniel’s deliverance